In this article, you’ll learn the pros and cons of calisthenics.

 If extreme calisthenics skills inspire you and you want to achieve them, then bodyweight training is the way to go.

-There is no doubt that calisthenics training is a very effective and efficient way to get stronger, lose fat and build muscle.
+There is no doubt that calisthenics training is a very effective and efficient way to get stronger, build muscle.

 Nonetheless, no method is perfect and the same rule applies to calisthenics training.